Sacramento Railyards: Plan

-The Central Shops District
+Central Shops District

 The proposed Railyards plan includes five neighborhood districts, each with its own character, dominant land uses and regulations.
 The Central Shops District encompasses the area around the Historic Central Shops.
 The Central Shops District will spark the renaissance of downtown Sacramento and will become the epicenter of activity for the Railyards as they are transformed into a modern, urban village.
 The historic railyard central shops were once a place of industrial progress, where thousands of mechanics, craftsmen, and engineers spent long days building entire locomotives from the ground up.
 The history of these buildings will be preserved as the shops are reclaimed, repurposed, and adapted into the central gathering place of the Railyards.The Central Shops buildings will be adaptively reused with historic/cultural-themed uses, such as a performing arts theater, exhibit space, public marketplace, art galleries, clubs and other entertainment-supporting uses, and a relatively small amount of office and retail space.
 The historic Central Shops buildings will be a heritage tourism draw and inspiration for a mix of uses that will help to create a culturally‐vibrant, urban community.
 The Central Shops District will be a central gathering place where modern architectural buildings will complement the historical buildings.
 The Railyards Central Shops District will be adaptively reused in a way that preserves the historical significance and architecture of the brick buildings, and evolves it into a revolutionary new future.

 The Central Shops District will offer unique retail and entertainment venues, as well as art and cultural experiences that are distinct to our region and city.
-Craft breweries, urban wineries, and local, artisanal restaurants will celebrate Sacramento’s Farm-to-Fork culture.
+Craft breweries, urban wineries, and local, artisanal restaurants will celebrate Sacramento's Farm-to-Fork culture.
 Collaborative office spaces will offer creative workspaces that meet the needs of today's modern industry.